The Power Of Purpose

 The most powerful thing that can unite a group—especially a group that has cognitive diversity—is a strong shared purpose.

-In the very beginning of the course, I joked that every time the aliens come to destroy the Earth in science fiction, we humans manage to band together and become an awesome team.
+Every time the aliens come to destroy the Earth in science fiction, we humans manage to band together and become an awesome team.
 Defending planet Earth is a perfect (albeit dramatic) example of a strong shared purpose.

 Purpose is what your team exists to do.
 Different kinds of shared purposes can include: